LambdaGeo/simpot/README.md

 ## 2. How to Install
 For install this package execute the command in your environment:
-> $ pip install crdf-serializer
+> $ pip install simpot

 or:
-> $ pip install -i https://test.pypi.org/simple/ crdf-serializer
+> $ pip install -i https://test.pypi.org/simple/ simpot

 ## 3. How to use